HTTP Access to Cloud Functions

 }

-Suppose you sent a GET request to https://env-id.service.tcloudbase.com/, the cloud function would receive parameters like this:
+Suppose you send a GET request to https://env-id.service.tcloudbase.com/, the cloud function will receive these parameters:

 {